 Dark matter remains one of the greatest mysteries in modern physics.
 Scientists believe it makes up most of the universe’s mass, yet it cannot be directly observed.
+Researchers infer its existence from gravitational effects on galaxies and cosmic structures, but its true nature remains elusive.
 As experimental research into dark matter advances, new risks emerge for those working at the frontier of science.
 If a policyholder dies during such experiments, families may face unprecedented disputes with life insurance companies.
 The larger issue is whether insurers exploit “experimental research” exclusions to deny claims tied to dark matter exposure.
-If you need legal guidance for denied life insurance claims in the United States call us.
+Read our Denied ERISA Life Insurance Claim Fact Sheet.

 The Risks of Dark Matter Research